violazhong/violazhong.github.io/index.md

 I was educated in data science and economics, latestly in New York University.
 I used to work directly with a varity of entrepreneurs, auditors, lawyers, policymakers, researchers and engineers.
 Due to these various experiences, I could do math, write code, read legal paper/cases and financial statements.

-Now I have an engineer day job, but always open to joining exciting projects, so feel free to contact me: xz1809 [at] nyu [dot] edu.
+Besides my engineer day job, I am always open to joining exciting projects, so feel free to contact me: xz1809 [at] nyu [dot] edu.

 ## Research Outreach